mattermost/docs/doc/charts/gitlab/unicorn/index.md

 _Note:_ The current Redis Sentinel support only supports Sentinels that have been deployed separately from the GitLab chart.
-As a result, the Redis deployment through the GitLab chart should be disabled with `redis.enabled=false` and `redis-ha.enabled=false`.
+As a result, the Redis deployment through the GitLab chart should be disabled with `redis.install=false`.
 The Secret containing the Redis password will need to be manually created before deploying the GitLab chart.

 ### PostgreSQL